vedantpuri/pyosphere/.github/PULL_REQUEST_TEMPLATE.md

 Describe your changes in detail

 ## Related Issue
-- If suggesting a new feature or change, please discuss it in an issue first
+- If suggesting a new feature or fixing a bug, please discuss it in an issue first
-- If fixing a bug, there should be an issue describing it with steps to reproduce
-- Please link to the issue here:
+- Please provide a link to the issue here:

-## Motivation
-- Your drive behind this implementation

 ## How Has This Been Tested?
 - Please describe in detail how you tested your changes.